code-423n4/2022-09-quickswap-findings/data/CodingNameKiki-G.md

 ## Using unchecked blocks to save gas

-Solidity version 0.8+ comes with implicit overflow and underflow checks on unsigned integers, when it is not possible for the arithmetic operation to underflow or overflow.
+When it is not possible for the arithmetic operation to underflow or overflow.
 The operation should be unchecked to save gas.

 1.Consider unchecking the following arithmetic operations: